seanrreid/snowpack-eslint-prettier-react/readme.md

 # Snowpack React

-A quick starter project using snowpack, react, eslint, pretiier, and react testing library.
+A quick starter project using snowpack instead of wqebpack and CRA.
+Includes React, ESLint/Prettier for code configuration, and Jest/Testing Library for testing.